anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-For BRSKI-AE scenarios where a general solution (cf. {{discovery}}) for discovering registrars with CMP support is not available, the following minimalist approach MAY be used: discovery as defined in BRSKI {{RFC8995, Section 4}}, but using the service name `"brski-registrar-cmp"` instead of `"brski-registrar"`.
+For BRSKI-AE scenarios where a general solution (cf. {{discovery}}) for discovering registrars with CMP support is not available, the following minimalist approach MAY be used.
+Perform discovery as defined in BRSKI {{RFC8995, Section 4}}, but using the service name `"brski-registrar-cmp"` instead of `"brski-registrar"`.
 Note that this approach does not support join proxies.